spatie/laravel-model-states/docs/working-with-states/01-configuring-states.md

 }
 ```

+In case you want to register all your states manually, you can disable the automatic registration of states by calling `skipAutoRegisterStates()`!

 ## Configuring states using attributes

 If you're using PHP 8 or higher, you can also configure your state using attributes: